microhq/user-srv/README.md

 A user service for storing accounts and simple auth.

+## Dependence on Service
+It does not dependence on any service.

 ## Getting started

 To run this example, make sure that you have Consul and MySQL running.